Docker compose is the way to handle a multi container application.

 build defines the build configurations for django-app service

-indicates that it should use the current directory (as indicated by .
+context: . indicates that it should use the current directory (as indicated by .) as the context.
+The Dockerfile needs to be an actual DockerFiles.

 the command is run inside of that container.
 It overwrites the one inside of the Dockerfile.